giantswarm/sitesearch/README.md

 # Sitesearch

 A component of docs.
-Sitesearch is an Elasticsearch container used for indexing and querying our documentation.
+Sitesearch is an OpenSearch container used for indexing and querying our documentation.

 ## App